smartdevicelink/sdl_evolution/proposals/nnnn-Make-RPC-Setters-Chainable.md

 ## Introduction

 This proposal is to enhance how the params' setters for the RPC classes work to make creating new RPCs easier.
 This can be done by making each setter return an instance of the RPC object.
-By doing that, creating an RPC and setting its params can all be done in a one-liner.
+By doing that, creating an RPC and setting its params can all be done in one line of code.
 This reduces the amount of boilerplate code that developers need to write to create RPCs.

 ## Motivation

 The SDL Java Suite library currently has a default constructor for every RPC that takes no params.
 It also has a constructor that takes all mandatory params.
-If developers want to create an RPC and set some of the none mandatory params, they will have to write a line of code to set every param.
+If developers want to create an RPC and set some of the non-mandatory params, they will have to write a line of code to set every param.
 This is not ideal if the RPC has multiple params.
 Let's take creating an `Alert` RPC as a simple example:

 ```
 Alert alert = new Alert();